 How long can a tree live in a container?

 Trees can live in a container for as long as they are healthy and happy.
 If you follow the proper steps to ensure your tree’s health, it could stay in the same pot for 20 years or more.

 With these handy tips, buying guide, and planter cheatsheet, you’ll be ready to grow your very own miniature forest within no time.
-If commercial gardening is your thing, take a look at our large container guide to landscaping.
+If here to learn about commercial landscaping, take a look at our large container guide to landscaping.

 Or, if you are ready to get stuck into container gardening with trees, it’s time to check out our product range.